ObjectRocket Free Trials

 First time users were creating accounts on the platform, but would take no action after that.
 Abandonment was happening at various points of the free trial process and the team needed to understand why.

-As a first step towards validating the problem and gaining clarity on what might be causing friction and abandonment, I co-ordinated a set of moderated usability tests with the help of a UX research professional administered among a group of potential customers.
-A formal report was generated with top quantitative and qualitative findings.
+As a first step towards validating the problem and gaining clarity on what might be causing friction and abandonment, I co-ordinated a set of user interviews and moderated usability tests with the help of a UX research professional among a group of potential customers.
+A formal report of with top findings was shared with stakeholders.

 Before working on a new user journey, I met with the engineers who work on the app, the support team that receives customer complaints and questions and the product managers on what their current frustrations were and what their ideal scenario would be.
 I then documented the most recurring feedback on the existing free trials journey map.

-Based on the usability test report, user personas were narrowed down to the two main profiles that might be examining us as a possible solution for their business.
+Based on the user interviews, user personas were narrowed down to the two main profiles that might be examining us as a possible solution for their business.

 Influencer: A developer working at a company looking for a managed data solution - usually the one to test any new platforms or products that the company is considering.